Passlens

 That is why a strong free browser workflow should not try to imitate every native-app interaction.
 It should focus on what the browser does best: calm review, clearer export decisions, and easier print preparation.
 For many users, the ideal flow is hybrid.
 Capture on the phone.
 Finish in the browser.
 Print or download from the device that makes the next step easiest.
 This is still one coherent product experience if the software is designed well.
 In fact, it is often a better product experience because it follows the real strengths of the devices the user already has.

-From a commercial-intent perspective, this matters because users often arrive unsure whether they need an app or an online maker.
-Good content can save them a lot of wasted tool switching by explaining that the question is not really app versus browser.
-The real question is which workflow gives them the most confidence before they stop searching.
-A free tool that works well across both capture and review surfaces is far more valuable than a free tool that only looks convenient on the first screen.
+This matters because many people arrive unsure whether they need an app or an online maker.
+The better question is which workflow gives them enough confidence to stop switching tools.
+A free tool that works well across capture, review, and export is more useful than one that only looks convenient on the first screen.

 Workflow stagePhone-first strengthBrowser-first strength